nicoeinsidler/pigor/doc/installation.rst

 Assuming you have a running installation of Python 3.7 or higher, to install PIGOR please follow these steps:

-1. Download the source from Bitbucket, this should include the following files:
+1. Download the source from Bitbucket with :code:`git clone https://NE555@bitbucket.org/NE555/pigor.git`.
+This should include (at least) the following files:
     - :code:`measurement.py`
     - :code:`pigor.py`
     - :code:`README.md`